 Diabetics are unable to properly utilize glucose, or sugar, our main source of energy.
 Glucose levels are regulated by a hormone called insulin.

-In people with Type 2 diabetes, the body has essentially burned through its natural stores of insulin thanks to a diet consistently high in starches or simple sugars (bread, bagels, cereals, juice, pasta, sweets), leading to chronically elevated blood sugar levels.
+In people with Type 2 diabetes, the body is resistant to insulin thanks in part to a diet consistently high in starches (bread, bagels, cereals, juice, pasta, sweets), leading to chronically elevated blood sugar levels.

 The classic drug treatment for diabetes is supplemental insulin, which affects other hormones in a way that promotes fat storage.
 (It’s worth noting that a high percentage, though not all, of people with Type 2 diabetes are already overweight, so adding insulin therapy isn’t the sole culprit behind this type of obesity.)